robertlho/Neural-signatures-of-speech-motor-coordination/README.md

-### For previous works, refer to thesis titled "Wide-bandwidth electrographic characterisation of seizures in rat models of epilepsy using graphene micro-transistors"
+### For my previous work on epilepsy, kindly refer to thesis excerpt titled "Wide-bandwidth electrographic characterisation of seizures in rat models of epilepsy using graphene micro-transistors"

-In the thesis I demonstrate the value of incorporating infraslow frequency activity (< 0.1 Hz) in seizure onset zone (SOZ) localisation in rat models of chronic epilepsy (kainic acid and tetanus).
+The thesis discusses the value of incorporating infraslow frequency activity (< 0.1 Hz) in seizure onset zone localisation in rat models of chronic epilepsy (kainic acid and tetanus).
 Wide-bandwidth electrophysiological recordings were acquired by two-generations of graphene solution-gated field-effect transistors (gSGFETs).

 # Neural-signatures-of-speech-motor-coordination